ajdillhoff/personal-site/content/notes/decision_trees.md

 As their alternative name implies, decision trees can also be used for classification.
 The splits are still based on features and threshold values at each branch.
 When a split is considered, a class-conditional probability is estimated for that data.

+### Splitting the Data {#splitting-the-data}

+Given a set of data that makes it to node \\(i\\), denoted \\(\mathcal{D}\_i\\), a fitting procedure must select the feature and threshold value that minimizes the cost.
+If the feature is continuous, the range of search values is selected by sorting a list of unique values from the subset of data.
+For each unique value, the cost is computed by splitting the data into two groups based on the threshold value.
+The threshold value that minimizes the cost is selected.

+In the case of categorical data, we would intuitively split the data into a set of data that contains the category and a set that does not.
+The cost is then computed for each category.
+The category that minimizes the cost is selected.

 Given data satisfying \\(X\_j < t\\), the class-conditional probability is

 \\[
 \hat{\pi}\_c = \frac{1}{|\mathcal{D}|}\sum\_{i \in \mathcal{D}} \mathbb{1}(y\_i = c).
 \\]

+### Error Functions {#error-functions}

 The common error functions used for classification are **misclassification rate**, **entropy**, and **Gini index**.
 Misclassification rate is computed by summing the number of misclassifications: